EcoBlockLabs/ecoblock-tutorials/packages/outbox-execute/README.md

 # Outbox Demo

-The Outbox contract is responsible for receiving and executing all "outgoing" messages; i.e., messages passed from Arbitrum to Ethereum.
+The Outbox contract is responsible for receiving and executing all "outgoing" messages; i.e., messages passed from EcoBlock to Ethereum.

 The (expected) most-common use-case is withdrawals (of, i.e., Ether or tokens), but the Outbox handles any arbitrary contract call, as this demo illustrates.